-And more generally, what can Whovians expect from series 13?
+But more generally, what can Whovians expect from the rest of series 13?
 Which foes and other characters are returning, which new cast members should we be looking out for and which weird and wonderful points of time and space will the TARDIS be dropping our heroes off in?

 Read on to find out everything we currently know about Jodie Whittaker's next Doctor Who series.

-There will be only eight episodes in series 13, three less than usual, in a move that allows the show to stick to its usual production cycle despite complicated new health and safety guidelines.
+The season contains only six regular episodes in series 13, five less than usual, in a move that allows the show to stick to its usual production cycle despite complicated new health and safety guidelines.